automl/jahs_bench_201/README.md

 pip install jahs_bench
 ```

-### Verify Installation

-This is a minimum working example to test if the installation was successful:
+To test if the installation was successful, you can, e.g, run a minimal example with

 ```bash
 python -m jahs_bench_examples.mwe
 ```

-This should randomly sample a configuration and display both the sampled configuration and the result of querying the
+This should download the required data, randomly sample a configuration, and display both the sampled configuration and the result of querying the
 surrogate for that configuration.

 ## Using the benchmark